syntax-tree/estree-util-is-identifier-name/readme.md

 ### `cont(code)`

-Checks if the given character code can continue an identifier.
+Checks if the given code point can continue an identifier.

 ###### Parameters

 *   `code` (`number`)
-    — character code to check
+    — code point to check

 ###### Returns